NiallPeat95/NiallPeat95.github.io/content/sections/aboutme.md

-I am a third year PhD student in economics at Emory University, [School of Economics](https://economics.emory.edu).
+I am a third year PhD student in economics at [Emory University](https://economics.emory.edu).

 My research interests are in quantitative macroeconomics, international trade and spatial economics.